ptabasso2/nodethrift/README.md

 [root@pt-instance-2:~/nodethrift]$ thrift -r --gen js:node sharedtracing.thrift
 ````

-This will create the `gen-nodejs/` and add four new files as per the what has been defined in the contract files.
+This will create the `gen-nodejs/` and add four new files as per what has been defined in the contract files.

 ````shell
 ├── gen-nodejs